Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 * `gdp_buf_t` implements dynamically allocated, variable sized buffers (already exists; based on `libevent`).
 Details of that interface are not included here.
-* `gdp_ioevent_t` encodes callbacks for particular I/O events.
-  It is opaque to "your side" of the API.
 * `gdp_name_t` is the 256-bit version of a GDP name.
 * `gdp_adcert_t` is whatever information is needed to advertise a GDPname.
 This is _for further study_.